softwareguru/airflowsummit-website/content/sessions/2024/95-seeing-clearly-with-airflow-the-shift-to-data-aware-orchestration.md

  - /images/sessions/2024/data-centric.jpg
 ---

-Join me at this year's Airflow Summit as we delve into a pivotal evolution for Apache Airflow: The integration of data awareness.

-Airflow has long excelled as a workflow orchestration tool, managing complex workflows with ease and efficiency.
-However, it has operated with limited insight into the data it manipulates or the assets it produces.
-This talk will explore the implications and benefits of embedding deeper insights about these outputs directly into Airflow.

-We'll start with a retrospective on Airflow's origins and its task-centric approach, discussing why Airflow has thrived even without a focus on data awareness.
-We'll then examine how enhancing the connection between tasks and the assets they produce can significantly boost Airflow's utility and value for its users.
-Finally, we'll consider new features that can be developed with this enhanced level of understanding, empowering data engineers with tools for more efficient, reliable and insightful operations.
+As Apache Airflow evolves, a key shift is emerging: the move from task-centric to data-aware orchestration.
+Traditionally, Airflow has focused on managing tasks efficiently, with limited visibility into the data those tasks manipulate.
+However, the rise of data-centric workflows demands a new approach—one that puts data at the forefront.

+This talk will explore how embedding deeper data insights into Airflow can align with modern users’ needs, reducing complexity and enhancing workflow efficiency.
+We’ll discuss how this evolution can transform Airflow into a more intuitive and powerful tool, better suited to today’s data-driven environments.